gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/migrate-to-3-0-0.rst

 Custom "Process" Button Loading Indicator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is a default implementation of loading indicator on ``Process`` button that indicates document upload is in progress, but you can show your own indicator by implementing the ``CustomLoadingIndicatorAdapter`` interface and passing it to ``GiniCapture``.
+There is a default implementation of loading indicator on the "Process" button that indicates document upload is in progress, but you can show your own indicator by implementing the ``CustomLoadingIndicatorAdapter`` interface and passing it to ``GiniCapture``.

 You can find more details `here <customization-guide.html#custom-process-button-loading-indicator>`_.